NCAS-CMS/cfa-conventions/source/cfa.md

 data.
 The data type of the aggregated variable is the data type of the aggregated data.

-An aggregated variable may be compressed by techniques such as compression by gathering, discrete sampling geometry ragged array representations, etc. In this case the fragments are considered as parts of the compressed data.

-An aggregated variable may be defined as being packed via the use of the **`scale_factor`** or **`add_offset`** attributes.
-In this case the data type of the fragments must be identical to the data type of the aggregated variable.

-This is because the data types of the aggregated variable, and the **`scale_factor`** and **`add_offset`** attributes can not

 The dimensions of the aggregated data, called the *aggregated dimensions*, must exist as dimensions in the parent file and must be stored with the **`aggregated_dimensions`** attribute.
 The presence of